utcrxsh/2219852/Backend/DESIGN.md

   - Increments click count, logs click event.
   - 404 if not found, 410 if expired.
   - Logs all actions and errors.

-## Error Handling
-- Returns appropriate HTTP status codes (400, 404, 409, 410, 500) with descriptive JSON error messages.
-- All errors are logged via the Logging Middleware.

-## Assumptions
-- All users are pre-authorized; no authentication is required.
-- Shortcodes are alphanumeric and of reasonable length (default 6 chars if generated).
-- Location is a dummy value ('India') for all clicks.
-- The Logging Middleware endpoint and token are available and functional.

-## Scalability & Maintainability
-- Modular code structure (separate models, routes, logger).
-- ORM-based data access for easy migration to other SQL databases.
-- Logging is decoupled and reusable across other services.